Blog - TGC News

 TGCONNECT | DECEMBER 2017 + MARKET WRAP

-As we come to the end of another year, we’d like to take the opportunity to update you on our latest sales and leasing results, as well as provide some highlights on the state of the commercial leasing market in the Sydney CBD.
+As we come to the end of another year, we’d like to take the opportunity to provide a commercial market update on our latest sales and leasing results, as well as provide some highlights on the state of the commercial leasing market in the Sydney CBD.

 Over the past year, business expansion and stock withdrawals have seen Sydney’s office grade vacancy rate drop to approximately 3.8 per cent (projected to be 4.1 per cent as of 1 Jan 2018), and even tighter in the A and B Grades.